-In Fig. \ref{fig:mf_det_sto}(b), we show the partial code for the "meanfield\_stochastic" function.
-In comparison to the "meanfield\_deterministic" function, only the code lines 5-14 are different.
-Here, we define first an empty list "rhs\_", and we then enumerate every term in the list "M", and compute the dependence "c1,c2" due to the corresponding stochastic terms, and push them into the list "rhs\_", and finally add the terms in the list to form the equations for the operator in the list "a".
-Here, the most important step is to introduce the mean-field terms through the "average()" functions into the equations for the operators.
-In lines 16-20, we define again the object "me" to represent the derived mean-field equations.
-One should note that in this function the lists "J,Jdagger,J\_rates" for the stochastic terms are used only for the definition of the object "me".
+In Fig.~\ref{fig:mf_det_sto}(b), we show the partial code for the “meanfield\_stochastic” function.
+In comparison to the “meanfield\_deterministic” function, only the code lines 5-14 are different.
+Here, we define first an empty list “rhs\_”, and we then enumerate every term in the list “M”, and compute the dependence “c1, c2” due to the corresponding stochastic terms, and push them into the list “rhs\_”, and finally add the terms in the list to form the equations for the operator in the list “a”.
+Here, the most important step is to introduce the mean-field terms through the “average()” functions into the equations for the operators.
+In lines 16-20, we define again the object “me” to represent the derived mean-field equations.
+One should note that in this function the lists “J,Jdagger,J\_rates” for the stochastic terms are used only for the definition of the object “me”.

-In our code a single cavity mode is treated as a component of the system.
-Often, one may eliminate the cavity mode and deal only with a stochastic master equation for the atoms, where the cavity coupling enters through collective energy shifts and decay rates.
-We have verified that the above modified code can be also applied to solve this simplified equation.
+In our code, a single cavity mode is treated as a component of the system.
+Often, one may eliminate the cavity mode and deal only with an SME for the atoms, where the cavity coupling enters through collective energy shifts and decay rates.
+We have verified that the above modified codes can also be applied to solve this simplified equation.